 Oral Candidacy Exam: The oral candidacy exam will be closed-door (just the student and the committee members) and will be based on the subject-specific topics listed in the Graduate Handbook and on the P&A departmental webpage.
 The student will demonstrate competence in the chosen research area by being able to correctly answer questions on the topics described in the sub-discipline exam topics list.
 Typical lists of important topics by specialty are on the department web pages, although greater specificity may be defined by discussion between the examining committee and the student in advance of the examination.
-See http://www.physics.rice.edu/Content.aspx?id=57 - PHD Candidacy or follow the links Degree programs -> Graduate study -> Graduate degree programs - PhD

-Candidacy at www.physics.rice.edu.
-These topics are also added here as appendices to this handbook.
+These topics are added here as appendices to this handbook.